 Does your company process European personal data?
 Are you or your clients operating in Europe?
 If so, you’ve had since May 2018 to comply with the EU GDPR or risk fines up to €20 million.

-A common and dangerous oversight in the GDPR and data protection strategies of Entertainment and Media companies is the processing of voice-data.
+A common and dangerous oversight in the GDPR and data protection strategies of Media & Entertainment companies is the processing of voice personal data.
 Audio departments process and store high volumes of voice assets for dubbing & voiceover projects and they are rarely entered into structured compliance workflows.

 1. Which Services are Processing Voice-Data?